Zinbo/software-dev-repository/content/posts/Architecture/index.md

 - Adds more hardware and additional complexity

 ## Sharding
-Distributes data across different databases such that each database can only manage a subset of the data. taking a users database as an example, as the number of users increases, more shards are added to  the cluster.
+Distributes data across different databases such that each database can only manage a subset of the data.
+Taking a users database as an example, as the number of users increases, more shards are added to  the cluster.

-Advantages:
-- less read and write traffic
-- less replication
-- more cache hits
-- index size reduced
-- can write in parallel
-- faster querying

 Still need to add some form of replication to avoid data loss.
 No single central master serialising writes.